M0JXD/textadept-discord-rpc/README.md

 `git submodule update --init --recursive`

 You can then issue the build with `xmake`.
 Xmake will automatically build and use the underlying library.
-Search through the ./build/platform/arch/mode to the folder that contains the library and Lua file, which can be copied into the module folder.
+Search through the `./build/platform/arch/mode` to the folder that contains the library and Lua file, which can be copied into the module folder.
-There is an install rule for `xmake i` that will install into `~/.textadept/modules/discord_rpc`
+There is an install rule for `xmake i` that will install into `~/.textadept/modules/discord_rpc` but only works on Linux.

 Note that as Textadept 13 is currently using Lua 5.5rc1, I have checked it into Git.
 Due to limitations on Windows a small Lua build must be bundled into the DLL, and must be ABI compatible with Textadept's runtime.
-The xrepo package from Lua 5.4 works on other platforms as the API is the same and those builds only requires the header files.
+The xrepo package from Lua 5.4 works on other platforms as the API is the same and those builds only require the header files.

 ## Assets